DevFactoryCH/imagecache/README.md

     composer update

-Then in your `app/config/app.php` file register the service provider:
+Then in your `app/config/app.php` file register the following service providers:

-    'Devfactory\Imagecache\ImagecacheServiceProvider'
+    'Intervention\Image\ImageServiceProvider',
+    'Devfactory\Imagecache\ImagecacheServiceProvider',

 And the Facade: